Bott SMARTVAN Van Racks and Storage Solutions

 There are a few things I’d like bott Smartvan to consider improving on.
 The top of the rack system should have a shelf.
-It is unused space and a place that could house accessories, glues, and adhesives.
+It is an unused space and a place that could house accessories, glues, and adhesives.
 I think it would be a great spot for long items storage like my levels, track saw tracks, laser pole, etc. If I had to guess, I bet they’re working on a solution as I speak.

-One last improvement Id like to see is an option to be able to mount long shelving in the racks and drawers and boxes.
+One last improvement Id like to see is an option to mount long shelving in the racks and drawers and boxes.
 Currently, you need to install a vertical divider in the racks to accept drawers and boxes.
 Once you do this you can no longer install one long shelf.
 Instead, you must settle for two shelves with a vertical divider.

 Bott Smartvan | Cost

 So, how much does the bott Smartvan system cost?
 The average cost starts around $4000 and goes up depending on what you purchase, remember this is a 100% custom and flexible system.
 You certainly get what you pay for.

 This is one of the most asked questions on the item I review.
 Which makes sense.
 If you’re going to invest in a van racking system, it’s crucial to understand what you’re getting for your money, what costs extra, and what the ongoing costs and savings might look like.

 Final Thoughts on the bott Smartvan System

 It’s not uncommon to see a contractor overlooks the “tools that protect the tools.”
 Smartly, well-designed tool storage systems simplify the protection, storage, and transportation of tools and accessories, resulting in you spending more time working, and less time searching.